- Things to Know

 Face blindness can lead to the following complications:

 What causes face blindness?

-Researchers believe that face blindness may be caused by abnormalities or damage of a fold in the brain called the right fusiform gyrus.
-The right fusiform gyrus plays an important role in the coordination of the neural systems that is responsible for facial memory and perception.
+Researchers believe that face blindness may be caused by abnormalities or damage to a fold in the brain called the right fusiform gyrus.
+The right fusiform gyrus plays an important role in the coordination of the neural systems that are responsible for facial memory and perception.

 How is face blindness diagnosed?

 The diagnosis of face blindness is mainly clinical.
 The neurologist may advise some tests to confirm the diagnosis such as

 How is face blindness treated?